JuliaLang/julia/README.arm.md

 Note: Raspberry Pi is ARMv6, which is not well supported at the moment.
 However it is possible to get a working Julia build.

 The Raspberry Pi ARM CPU type is not detected by LLVM.
-Before starting the build, it is recommended to explicitly set the CPU target at the shell with the following, which should produce a working build.
+Before starting the build, it is recommended to explicitly set the CPU target by adding the following to `Make.user`:

 ````
-export JULIA_CPU_TARGET=arm1176jzf-s
+JULIA_CPU_TARGET=arm1176jzf-s
 ````

 It is also preferable to use various system provided dependencies on